Bulldust: Mining

 Bulldust also poses a problem for the mining industry, who have developed their own solutions to control the dust.
 Regulation of bulldust involves regular watering-down of the surface, and application of a chemical onto the road surface that hardens the road and suppresses the dust.
 Chemicals used include Zero, RT8, Shield AWR, Magnet and DustWorx.
 The chemical Zero is a synthetic organic that binds dust to the road without need of watering for approximately a year.
 RT8 is a natural biodegradable oil that coats the particles and binds them into place.
 Shield AWR is another natural liquid made of nanopolymers that works similarly to the other chemicals by binding the dust particle onto the road surface; however it can only work effectively on maintained roads, so cannot be applied to typical unmaintained rural roads where bulldust is omnipresent.
 Magnet is a chloride chemical that uses the moisture in the atmosphere to prevent dust from moving on the road; however this is typically less effective.
 DustWorx is a concentrated polymer that works to prevent dust particles from forming at the surface.
 These chemicals are all environmentally safe.

-Colloquial term

-Bulldust is colloquial term used as a euphemism for "bullshit", meaning nonsense or rubbish; that someone is lying.
-The slang term has also been in use in South Africa since the 1920s.